arathee2/EIP-4/assignment-1/README.md

 7. Activation Function: A function applied to the feature map to make the neural network non-linear and more complex and more powerful.
 Popular such functions are relu, tanh, and sigmoid.

-8. Receptive Field: The portion of image that is being looked at at a given time.
+8. Receptive Field: The portion of image that's being looked at at a given time.